County board receives wage survey draft

 He also analyzed wages and positions for Scottsbluff and Gering as a market study.

-Some county positions had no matches to similar markets, according to Essman said.
+Some county positions had no matches to similar markets, according to Essman.

 “Scotts Bluff County has a number of positions which aren’t reflected in this market at all so we will have to align those positions with other positions in Scotts Bluff County and we will do that with the CIR standard of how to align this,” Essman said, adding that the county “… fills a lot of gaps.”